Chapters

 Example Workflow:

-• Step 4: Generate and receive a merged changelog with the new changeset tagged specifically for production.
+• Step 4 - Test and Preview the generated changelog with the new changeset tagged specifically for production.

 In the above example: